 Hurricane watch vs. warning.
 What is the difference?
 If you live in Southwest Florida then you are no stranger to hurricane season.
 It seems every week or two there is a new storm being talked up on the news.
 But it is just talk until a warning or watch is actually issued.
 Understanding what the difference is between a hurricane watch and warning is important.
 So in this article we discuss what the difference is and why it matters for you and your family.

-You may also like: how to get ready for the big storm and When to Put Up Hurricane Shutters
+You may also like our Hurricane Preparation Guide and article on When to Put Up Hurricane Shutters

 What is a hurricane watch vs warning?